Petyrrrrr/Petyrrrrr.github.io/_pages/about.md

   - /about.html
 ---

 I'm a first-year Ph.D. student at Princeton [ORFE](https://orfe.princeton.edu/).
-I'm honored to be supported by
+I'm honored to be supported by [the Francis Robbins Upton Fellowship](https://gradschool.princeton.edu/financial-support/fellowships/princeton-fellowships/francis-robbins-upton-fellowship).

 I recently graduated from [MIT](https://www.mit.edu/) with a double major in Math and CS.
 At MIT I was fortunate to work with Prof. [Guy Bresler](https://www.mit.edu/~gbresler/) and Prof. [Yury Polyanskiy]([https://math.mit.edu/~nsun/](https://people.lids.mit.edu/yp/homepage/)).